galaxyproject/training-material/topics/climate/tutorials/pangeo/tutorial.md

 > ### {% icon comment %} Xarray and Earth Science
 > Xarray works with labelled multi-dimensional arrays and can be used for a very wide range of data and data formats.
 In this training material, we focus on the usage of Xarray for Earth Science data following the [CF-Convention](https://cfconventions.org/).
-However, some Galaxy Tools also work for non Earth Science datasets and if needed current Xarray Galaxy Tools could be extended to accomodate new usage.
+However, some Galaxy Tools also work for non Earth Science datasets, and if needed current Xarray Galaxy Tools could be extended to accommodate new usage.
 {: .comment}

 In this tutorial, we will be using data from [Copernicus Atmosphere Monitoring Service](https://ads.atmosphere.copernicus.eu/)